snowplow/snowplow/3-etl/hive/snowplow-log-deserializers/README.md

 2. Extracting the user's browser, screen resolution, OS etc from the CloudFront `useragent` field
 3. Extracting marketing campaign information attached in the querystring of the calling page (not the querystring sent to CloudFront)

-The marketing fields extracted from the calling URL are as follows:
+The marketing campaign fields extracted from the calling page's querystring are as follows:

 | **KEY**            | **NAME**         | **DESCRIPTION**                                                                                                                        |
 |:------------------:|:----------------:|:---------------------------------------------------------------------------------------------------------------------------------------|